 The Art of Memoir: A Conversation with Dani Shapiro

-Dani Shapiro is the best-selling author of four memoirs, Hourglass, Still Writing, Devotion, and Slow Motion, and five novels including Black & White and Family History.
+Dani Shapiro is the best-selling author of five memoirs, Inheritance, Hourglass, Still Writing, Devotion, and Slow Motion, and five novels including Black & White and Family History.
 Her work has been published in the New Yorker, Salon, n+1, Tin House, and Elle, and she has appeared on Oprah’s SuperSoul Sunday.
 A regular contributor to the New York Times Book Review and a contributing editor at Condé Nast Traveler, Dani is a sought-after speaker who teaches writing workshops around the world.
-She will be teaching at 1440 Multiversity August 24 – 26, 2018, as part of This Is Fifty.

 1440: You are (in part) a memoirist—which is a very particular kind of writer, as you put your life on display in your work.
 How does it feel to reveal yourself in writing?